At Skylight, we take seriously our responsibility to protect people’s information from unwarranted disclosure.

 - A detailed description of the steps required to reproduce the vulnerability.
 Proof of concept (POC) scripts, screenshots, and screen captures are all helpful.
 Please use extreme care to properly label and protect any exploit code.

-- Any technical information and related materials we would need to reproduce the issue.
+- Any technical information and related materials that we’d need to reproduce the issue.
 Please keep your vulnerability reports current by sending us any new information as it becomes available.

 We may share your vulnerability reports with US-CERT, as well as any affected vendors or open source projects.